Making History (HIH1400)

 - 7. Draw thematic comparisons between material from different sources

-- 8. Be aware of approaches to research, including the difference between qualitative and quantitative data
+- 8. Describe approaches to research, including the difference between qualitative and quantitative data

 ILO: Personal and key skills